This post may contain affiliate links. Read the full disclosure here.

 Schefflera taste bitter, so the pet SHOULD stop eating after a couple of mouthfuls, and will probably show no symptoms, BUT plenty of animals aren’t put off eating something simply because it hurts their mouths.

-I advise keeping poisonous plants separate from pets – presentation is always better then cure.
+I advise keeping poisonous plants separate from pets – prevention is always better then cure.

 Do Schefflera flower?